mmgreiner/mmgreiner.github.io/content/post/entra-id-authentication.md

 - programming
 tags:
 - rails
+- ruby
 - authentication
 - Entra-ID
 - Azure
 showToc: true
 ---

-This post demonstrates how to use Azure Entra-ID for authentication.
+This post [^1] demonstrates how to use Azure Entra-ID for authentication.
 According to [What is Microsoft Entra ID?](https://learn.microsoft.com/en-us/entra/fundamentals/whatis),

 > Microsoft Entra ID is a cloud-based identity and access management service that your employees can use to access external resources.